-- Choose lean meats, such as lean beef, pork trimmed of fat, fish, or poultry without skin. - Choose plant-based proteins, such as beans, nuts, seeds, and tofu. - Choose low-fat milk products.
-These include low-fat or nonfat yogurt and skim or 1% milk. - Eat less fat.
+- ▶ Choose lean meats, such as lean beef, pork trimmed of fat, fish, or poultry without skin. - ▶ Choose low-fat milk products.
+These include low-fat or non-fat yogurt and skim or 1% milk. - Eat less fat.
 Eat only small amounts of butter, mayonnaise, desserts, fried foods, and other high-calorie foods. - Cook with low-fat methods, such as broiling, steaming, grilling, or roasting. - Eat small portion sizes.
 When you eat out, take half of your meal home to eat later. - Eat less salt.
 This helps you not retain water if your weight gain is from fluid retention.

-- Talk with a dietitian.
-They can discuss ways to limit the amount of salt you eat if your weight gain is from fluid retention.
+- ▶ Talk with a dietitian.
+He or she can discuss ways to limit the amount of salt you eat if your weight gain is from fluid retention.
 A dietitian can also help you choose healthy foods and make healthy changes to your favorite recipes. - Keep a food diary.
 Track what you eat and when you eat it.
 Doing so can help you recognize habits that might be causing you to gain weight. - Exercise each day.
 Not only does exercise help you burn calories, but studies show that it helps people with cancer feel better.
-Talk with your doctor or nurse about how much exercise to do while having cancer treatment. - Talk with your doctor before going on a diet to lose weight.
-They can help figure out why you are gaining weight and prescribe medicine (called a diuretic) if you have fluid retention.
+Talk with your doctor or nurse about how much exercise to do while having cancer treatment. - ▶ Talk with your doctor before going on a diet to lose weight.
+He or she can help figure out why you are gaining weight and prescribe medicine (called a diuretic) if you have fluid retention.

-Weight loss
+Weight Loss